miro/ncmpl-web/README.md

-talviolympicks
+ncmpl-web
 ==============

-The most official website for the Talviolympicks organization
+Website for my DJ alias.

+This is a fork of another web site skeleton of mine, the [official Talviolympicks site](https://github.com/miro/talviolympicks).

 Setup
 ------
-Save your Instagram App's Client ID to environment variable `TO_INSTAGRAM_CLIENTID`.
+- Save Instagram App's Client ID to environment variable `NOCO_INSTAGRAM_CLIENTID`.